apache/maven-wrapper/src/site/markdown/index.md

 mvn wrapper:wrapper -Dmaven=3.5.4
 ```

 which works for any version including snapshots.
-Once you have a wrapper you can
+Once you have a wrapper, you can
 change its version by setting the `distributionUrl` in
 `.mvn/wrapper/maven-wrapper.properties`, e.g.